 This conference report provides an overview of the key themes of the conference, and provides a series of recommendations for the healthcare sector as a whole.

 The report covers:

-- Improving Violence Against Women healthcare services - including leraning from other stakeholders (the police and voluntary sector organisations), the importance of integrated working, and responding to the needs of victims and survivors
+Improving Violence Against Women healthcare services - including learning from other stakeholders (the police and voluntary sector organisations), the importance of integrated working, and responding to the needs of victims and survivors

-It is available to download in a compressed pdf format, above.
+It is available to download in a compressed pdf format from this webpage.